jeicho123/checkers/README.md

 The --bot delay <seconds> parameter is also supported.

 ## Bots
-To simulate a random bot playing with a smart bot that uses minimax algorithm and display the win percentage of the smart bot, run:
+To simulate a random bot playing with a smart bot that uses minimax algorithm and display the live game move by move, run:

+> python3 src/bot.py playout

+To display the win percentage of the smart bot vs the random bot over the course of 10 games, run:

-> python3 src/bot.py
+> python3 src/bot.py simulate

-If you like to change the depth (-d) of the minimax algorithm, the row (-r) of the board, the number (-n) of simulated games, you can run (as an example)
+If you like to change the depth (-d) of the minimax algorithm, the row (-r) of the board, the number (-n) of simulated games for the above, you can run (as an example)

+> python3 src/bot.py playout -n 20 -d 4 -r 4

+or

-> python3 src/bot.py -n 20 -d 4 -r 4
+> python3 src/bot.py simulate -n 20 -d 4 -r 4